AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 </tbody>
 </table>

-Here is a sample of a dashboard with a bar chart, pie chart and a radar with default font altered by the default node in a theme:
+Here is a sample of a dashboard with a column chart, pie chart and a radar with default font altered by the default node in a theme:

-{sample :width 690 :height 380}AS\_Themes\_04{sample}
+{sample :width 690 :height 320}AS\_Themes\_04{sample}

 ## AnyChart 6.x, 7.0.0 to 7.5.1 look to AnyChart 7.6 Conversion